-A Family of Readers: The Book Lover’s Guide to Children’s and Young Adult Literature, edited by Roger Sutton and Martha Parravano.
+A Family of Readers: The Book Lover’s Guide to Children’s and Young Adult Literature (Candlewick 20111), edited by Roger Sutton and Martha Parravano of the Horn Book.
 This definitive resource for parents interested in enriching the reading lives of their children includes my essay “Reading about Families in My Family.”

-Guest Reviewer and frequent contributor to The Horn Book Magazine
+Guest Reviewer and Contributor to the Horn Book

 Follow these links to selected essays I wrote for the”Books in the Home” column and the “Family Reading” blog: